munechika-koyo/cherab_inversion/docs/source/index.rst

         Example Gallery
         ^^^^^^^^^^^^^^^

-        Here it containes a collection of examples to experiment with CHERAB-Inversion source code.
+        Here it contains a collection of examples to experiment with CHERAB-Inversion source code.

         +++